tahoe-lafs/magic-folder/docs/invites.rst

 ~~~~~~~~~~~~

 To invite a new participant, Alice needs to send a piece of information and receive a piece of information.
-This is accomplished by connecting to the other device by means of `Magic Wormhole <http://magic-wormhole.io>`_.
+This is accomplished by communicating to the other device by means of `Magic Wormhole <http://magic-wormhole.io>`_.
 Since the pieces of information that we exchange are small, we do not need a "bulk transfer" connection and can send the data via the Magic Wormhole "mailbox" server .. so both deviecs don't strictly need to be online at the same time.
 Note that mailbox allocations "time out" so at least one side has to contact the mailbox server within this timeout window.